apache/dolphinscheduler-website/docs/en-us/dev/user_doc/dev_run.md

 spring.datasource.password=123456
 ```

 v.
-Refresh the dao module and run the main method of org.apache.dolphinscheduler.dao.upgrade.shell.CreateDolphinScheduler to automatically insert the tables and data which are required by the project.
+Refresh the dao module and run the main method of org.apache.dolphinscheduler.dao.upgrade.shell.CreateDolphinScheduler to automatically insert the tables and data which are required by the project.If you encounter problems such as non-existent database fields, you can try to solve them by running the sql file of the corresponding database under `dolphinscheduler\sql`.

 vi.
-Modify the registry.properties of the dolphinscheduler-service module:
+Modify registry.properties for dolphinscheduler-service module and worker.properties for dolphinscheduler-server module respectively, note: `1.3.6-SNAPSHOT` here is based on the actual generated file

 ```properties
 #registry.plugin.dir config the Registry Plugin dir.